ann-jrti/elementary-blockchain/README.md

-# elementary-blockchain
+# Mini blockchain

-testing how to implement simple blockchain
+testing how to implement simple blockchain using classes